Wealth Architect · · 10 min read

 The guideline that makes sense: keep 30–40% of your portfolio genuinely liquid at all times.
 Truly liquid—not 'liquid except for capital calls' or 'liquid unless markets drop.'

-Before any new illiquid commitment, calculate your total illiquid exposure including unfunded commitments.
-If it's pushing above 60%, think hard before adding more.
+Before any new illiquid commitment, calculate your total illiquid exposure, including unfunded commitments.
+If it's pushing 60% or higher, think hard before adding more.

 Someone impressive—real success, real wealth—shares what they're doing.
 Offshore structure here.
 Investment in that fund there.
-This tax strategy their advisor set up.
+This tax strategy was set up by their advisor.

 It sounds compelling.
 They're clearly smart.
 They've clearly done well.
 If it works for them, maybe it works for you.